AlbertMatseiko/Remote_sensing-forests/README.md

 # Remote_sensing-forrests.
 ## Unsupervised ML method is applied to create a classificator of forrests on LANDSAT images.
 Invariant Information Clustering algorithm is in use.
 ### DATA:
-Directory DATA/data_raw contains a number of LANDSAT scenes as .zip archives
+Directory DATA/data_raw should contain a number of LANDSAT scenes as .tar archives.
+Example of the file is stored in the dir with only 1 band (channel).

 ### RawDataProcessing:
 contains a code for making HDF5 file from raw images from DATA containig set of images in 7 spectral channels (datasets of shape (N,SIZE,SIZE,7)).